So you’ve heard about it with other fertility posts but what is is? What is polycystic ovarian syndrome ( PCOS )

 What are the symptoms?

 It has been found that more than half the women with PCOS will be insulin resistant to some level or a diabetic.
-It is very important that you follow up with an endocrinologist if you are diagnosed with PCOS so they can keep a check on your glucose and A1C as well as all of your other hormone levels.
+It is very important that you follow up with an endocrinologist if you are diagnosed with PCOS, Your Endocrinologist can keep a check on your glucose and A1C as well as all of your other hormone levels.

 How do I get diagnosed?